MicrosoftDocs/security/security-docs/Solving-TLS1-Problem.md

 layout: Conceptual
 title: Solving the TLS 1.0 Problem
 description: This document presents guidance on rapidly identifying and removing Transport Layer Security (TLS) protocol version 1.0 dependencies in software built on top of Microsoft operating systems.
-It is intended to be used as a starting point for building a migration plan to a TLS 1.2+ network environment. ms.date: 12/03/2018 ms.service: security ms.author: bcowper ms.topic: conceptual
+It is intended to be used as a starting point for building a migration plan to a TLS 1.2+ network environment. ms.date: 01/04/2019 ms.service: security ms.author: amarshal ms.topic: conceptual
 ---

 # Solving the TLS 1.0 Problem, 2nd Edition
 By Andrew Marshall
 Principal Security Program Manager
 Microsoft Corporation

 ## Executive Summary
 This document presents the latest guidance on rapidly identifying and removing Transport Layer Security (TLS) protocol version 1.0 dependencies in software built on top of Microsoft operating systems, following up with details on product changes and new features delivered by Microsoft to protect your own customers and online services.
 It is intended to be used as a starting point for building a migration plan to a TLS 1.2+ network environment.
 While the solutions discussed here may carry over and help with removing TLS 1.0 usage in non-Microsoft operating systems or crypto libraries, they are not a focus of this document.